 Phil watched him go, lost in thought.
 But it wasn't until he walked behind a tree and didn't come out the other side that he took a double-take on how weird the whole thing was.

-For forty days and nights he worked incessantly; barely sleeping, rarely eating.
-When the well was dry, he'd stand in his room and perform verse to the wall, remembering the songs that went along with them.
+When the well was dry, he'd stand in his room and perform verse to the wall, imagining a world hanging on his every word, and almost hearing the songs that went along with them.

-He hated his world.
-He'd always hated it, but in a passive way.
-Over the course of that month or so he learnt to hate it deeply and passionately and with a venom and a purpose that he'd never seen before.
-It was like a moment of sobriety, or an epiphany — something he'd always known but never fully understood.
+He fucking hated his world.
+He'd always hated it, that was clear, but over the course of those weeks his hate morphed into something with a venom and a purpose that he'd never felt before.
+It was like a moment of sobriety, or an epiphany — something he'd always known but never fully understood — and his eyes turned outward with Bill's fire in them.

 Who were these fucking people?

-Not just the influencers — the shallow, narcissistic, vain, egotistical beggars, desperate to be seen and accepted — but the ring-masters as well.
-The luxurious rich who watched over it all and pretended it was ok and they were deserving of their position by virtue of the fact that they were simply so adept at enjoying it.
+Not just the influencers — the shallow, narcissistic, vain, egotistical beggars, desperate to be seen and accepted — but their ring-masters as well.
+The luxurious rich who watched over it all and pretended it was ok and they were deserving of their wealth by virtue of the fact that they were simply so adept at enjoying it.

 He often worked on the gardens in Withdean or Roedean or Tongdean; huge houses with long lawns he manicured, and bushes he carefully pruned.
 He never saw the residents: their gates were opened automatically, security monitored with AI; he held conversations with housekeeping robots who spoke with an imitation of enthusiasm that made him want to smash them into pieces.